How higher energy performance certificate ratings boost house prices

 Currently, properties rented out by landlords must have a minimum EPC rating of E.

-There were plans to raise the minimum to C but these proposals were scrapped by Prime Minister Rishi Sunak in October 2023.
+Plans to raise the minimum to C by 2030 were scrapped by former Prime Minister Rishi Sunak in October 2023 but the Labour government is reported to be planning to resurrect this target.

 UK property listings are also required to have an up to date EPC when being marketed for sale.